Ghazi Falah

-Ghazi-Walid Falah (غازي فلاح, ראזי פלאח) is a Bedouin Israeli-Canadian geographer, who is a tenured professor at the University of Akron, Ohio.
+Ghazi-Walid Falah (غازي فلاح, ראזי פלאח) is a Bedouin Israeli Palestinian-Canadian geographer, who was a tenured professor at the University of Akron, Ohio.
 He is an expert on political, social and urban geography of the Middle East and the Arab World, with special emphasis on Israel.
-He has published over 45 articles in 23 peer reviewed journals, and he has given papers at numerous conferences.
+He has published over 45 articles in 23 peer-reviewed journals, and he has given papers at conferences.
 He is author and co-editor of five books and monographs, including Geographies of Muslim Women (Guilford Publications, 2005), co-edited with Caroline Nagel.
-He also has co-authored articles with two colleagues, David Newman and Colin Flint, with whom he has conducted joint research.
+He also has co-authored articles with colleagues, David Newman and Colin Flint, with whom he has conducted joint research.

 Falah is a founder of the Toronto-based peer review international journal The Arab World Geographer and serves as its Editor-in-Chief.
-The AWG has become the major journal published in English for research on the geography of the Arab, Muslim, and Middle-Eastern worlds.
+The journal is published in English and features research on the geography of the Arab, Muslim, and Middle-Eastern worlds.

 Biography

 Early years

-Ghazi-Walid Falah was born in the village of Falahat Al Batouf, Galilee, Palestinian.
-He earned his B.A and M.A from the Hebrew University of Jerusalem and PhD in Geography from Durham University.
-After completing his doctorate in 1982, Dr. Falah taught geography for a short period at Tel Aviv University, An-Najah University and in Hebron.
+Falah was born in the village of Falahat Al Batouf, Galilee, Israel.
+He earned his B.A and M.A from the Hebrew University of Jerusalem in Israel and a PhD in Geography from Durham University in England.
+After completing his doctorate in 1982, Falah taught geography for a short period at Tel Aviv University in Israel, and at An-Najah University and in Hebron in the West Bank.

 In 1987, he established the Galilee Center for Social Research in Nazareth, a research institute focused on Arab communities living in Israel, and he served as its first Executive Director until relocating to North America in 1991.
 There he was appointed as Fulbright Scholar and Visiting Associate Professor of Geography at the University of Northern Iowa.